SebastiaanWouters/PoC/README.md

 # Create A Reproducible Build

-Execute the listed commands to create an executable and verify the source code, the output of uniqueid should be: 71ae46f315cdfb4bc6d3f45919d7a72f2d09c23d37d42d8e7f3a835f587b8117
+Execute the listed commands in the worker directory to create an executable in a docker container and verify the source code, the output of uniqueid should be: 71ae46f315cdfb4bc6d3f45919d7a72f2d09c23d37d42d8e7f3a835f587b8117

 Tested using Docker version 20.10.23, build 7155243